 How we can make SH33 safer

-- install new signs, line marking and landscaping to create slower speed environments in Paengaroa, Okere Falls and Mourea
+- installing new signs, line marking and landscaping to create slower speed environments in Paengaroa, Okere Falls and Mourea

-- install a new south bound passing lane to provide safer passing opportunities
+- installing a new south bound passing lane to provide safer passing opportunities

-- widen the centreline which is a simple way to increase the distance between oncoming traffic
+- widening the centreline to increase the distance between oncoming traffic

-- lay rumble strips to give distracted or tired drivers a wake-up call if they stray across the line
+- laying rumble strips to give distracted or tired drivers a wake-up call if they stray across the line

-- wider sealed shoulders to provide extra room for drivers and people who cycle
+- widening and sealing roadside shoulders to provide extra room

 What's happening, and when